 - Set up pages, tags, and events in Optimizely X Web

-- Implement Optimizely X to build behaviorally targeted audiences
+- Implement Optimizely X Web to build behaviorally targeted audiences

-In Optimizely X Web Personalization, you'll create campaigns using pages, events, tags, and audiences.
-Together, these features will help you create and test experiences with live visitors, or deliver targeted messaging based on behaviors, in real time.
+In Optimizely X Web, you'll create experiments and campaigns using pages, events, tags, and audiences.
+Together, these features will help you create, target, and measure the impact of experiences that you deliver to your visitors.

 1. Add Pages